ptsteadman/notebook/stories/summer-of-entropy.md

 The dogs came around again, and Chris stuck out his hand.
 The dachshund stopped to give it a lick.

-"I raised a dog like this on Lexapro, actually," said Chris.
+"I raised a dog like this when I was on Lexapro, actually," said Chris.

-"Lexapro has weird side effects," she said.
+"Lexapro has weird side effects."

 "If anything the side effects were good, for me."